-- 1. The person who will handle the sample should either clean and re-sterlize their nitrile gloves, or put on a new pair and sterilize them. - 2.
-Empty contents of coring device, or place monolith, onto a sterilized sample tray, using a sterilized extruder if needed. - a.
-If only a small amount of soil is recovered from the coring device (<= 50%, visual estimate based on core size), suggesting significant mass loss upon removal, discard sample (as it is not representative of the target depth) and collect another core as described above - 3.
+- a.
+If only a small amount of soil is recovered from the coring device (<= 50%, visual estimate based on core size), suggesting significant mass loss upon removal, discard sample as it is not representative of the target depth and collect another core as described above - 3.
 Remove and discard any loose organic matter from the top of the core or monolith.
-This includes debris such as twigs, leaves, seeds, live moss, other pieces of plant matter, insects, and animal detritus. - a.
+This includes debris such as twigs, leaves, seeds, live moss, other pieces of intact plant matter, insects, and animal detritus. - a.
 For peatland and permafrost sites, refer to RD[04], Appendix D, for more information on how to determine where the soil starts - 4.
 Determine whether both organic (O) and mineral (M) horizons are present.
-This may be more difficult for wetland soils than in uplands as the boundary between O and M horizons is likely to be poorly defined (Figure 7).
-Use texture and color, refer to RD[04] for more details. - a.
-If both O and M horizons are present and there is an obvious boundary between them, separate the horizons using a clean, sterilized hori hori.
-Retain only the O horizon for off-year ('microbes') bouts. - b.
-If there is no O horizon, the distinction between O and M is not clear, or the O horizon is ≤ 1cm, process the core as one sample.
-Choose an O or M designation dependent upon whether the 30-cm core is composed of mostly mineral or mostly organic material.
+This may be more difficult for wetland soils than in uplands as the boundary between O and M horizons is likely to be poorly defined (Figure 8).
+Use texture and color, refer to RD[04] for more details.